julianakwan/amrex_wave_eqn/README.md

 * wave.scalar_mass - scalar field mass, one per scalar field
 * wave.tagging_criterion - value (in first derivative) at which cells will be tagged.

+For in-situ visualizations, you will also need to set:
+*catalyst_input_script - path to the Python script with ParaView commands *catalyst_options (optional) - pass optional flags to ParaView e.g. --enable-live for ParaView Live

+For debugging, you might want to set wave.v > 1 to output Conduit grid information and Conduit Blueprint files.

+Build Instructions:
+*Clone the AMReX repository [here](https://github.com/AMReX-Codes/amrex).
+AMReX has the following requirements: GNU make >=3.81, Python >=2.7, C++ compiler with C++17 support, Fortran compiler with Fortran 2003 standard support
+*Clone this repository.
+For the in-situ component, you will also need ParaView >= 5.9, Conduit, Catalyst 2.0 *In this directory for this repo, edit the GNUmakefile for your system - here you can choose your compiler by changing the COMP variable (either gnu, intel or intel-llvm).
+Be sure to also set the location to AMReX in AMREX_HOME.
+You can also also change USE_CATALYST to TRUE for in-situ visualizations.
+If you want to debug by outputting Conduit Blueprint files you will also need to set USE_CONDUIT to TRUE.
+(Also set the verbosity level.)
+*If USE_CATALYST is set to TRUE, you will need to define $PARAVIEW_DIR such athat it points to the directory where ParaView and Catalyst are installed, i.e. $PARAVIEW_DIR/include/Catalyst-2.0 should contain the Catalyst2 header files.
+*Then run make

 From the original README: